PewhProgrammer/CMS-K-System/README.md

 9. Set the newly created www-folder as root directory for your webserver
 10. Enter localhost on Google Chrome

+Remarks: nodeJS is only needed to create the www-folder.
+Once built you only need that one to upload to your Apache server.

 ## Technology Stack

 * [jQuery]